Juandzip/Juandzip/README.md

-Hi, I'm @juandzip (Juan David Daza Flórez) Juanda for friends 👋
+Hi, I'm Juan David Daza Flórez, Juanda for friends 👋

 I'm a mechatronic engineer with master's degree in project management 🦾